DZhivkovv/admin-dashboard/README.md

  ## Requirements:
  * The dashboard should have a header, a sidebar and a main section.
  * The layout of the page should be made using grid.
- * The items within every section should be aligned grid.
+ * The items within every section should be aligned using grid.

 ### Technologies used:
  * HTML